jackbrand900/task-manager/README.md

 ```

 - Tests include: task creation, lifecycle (start/pause/resume/cancel/delete), and error handling
-- If prompted that 0 files have changed since last testing, enter 'a' to run all tests
+- If prompted that no files have changed since last testing, enter 'a' to run all tests